crazynds/Material-Maratona-de-Programacao/Algoritmos/Grafos/dijkstra.md

         this function return a list of distances from src

-        can be faster if you implement heapDictionary (maybe?, in C++ using heapDictionary is faster, but in python i dont think...)
+        can be faster if you implement heapDictionary (maybe?, in C++ using heapDictionary is faster, but in python i dont think so...)
     """
     inf = float('inf')
     queue = []